shajra/nix-project/doc/project-developing.md

 `README.org` and `support/docs-generate` are used to document your project and are discussed in [another document](project-documenting.md).

-If you're new to flakes, read the provided [guide on using Nix with flakes](nix-usage-flakes.md).
-This guide illustrates how end users with flakes can use this scaffolded project.

 `default.nix` and `nix/compat.nix` provide non-flakes support for users of your project who have decided not to enable flakes in their Nix installation.
 These are static files that you shouldn't typically have to modify.
 They expose the flake defined in `flake.nix` as a Nix expression of packages.
 The provided [guide on using Nix without flakes](nix-usage-noflakes.md) illustrates how end users without flakes can use the `default.nix` and `nix/compat.nix` files in the scaffolded project.
+The [guide on using Nix with flakes](nix-usage-flakes.md) will match other user's experience.

 You'll modify the top-level `flake.nix` file and the Nix files under the `nix` directory (with exception of `compat.nix`) to customize the scaffolded project to your needs.